HM Revenue and Customs is encouraging UK businesses to prepare for customs changes which will be introduced over the coming 6 months.

 To check the updates see here

-Key dates for companies to note in 2021 and 2022 have been noted by Business Gateway, surrounding business operations.
+Key dates for companies to note in 2022 have been noted by Business Gateway, surrounding business operations.

 Guidance on payment information on export and finance risk by Scottish Enterprise to help you understand the risks involved.